AnEntrypoint/hyper-nat-dirty/readme.md

 https://github.com/hyperswarm

-Here is an example of hosting a valheim running for 3 players using this tool over an ordinary mobile phone hotspot with a 10mbps internet connection

 Run server ports on one computer, and run client ports on a group of clients, and you can connect a group of computers to your server.

 https://www.youtube.com/watch?v=iFyCTpgiTUE